centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/network-tplink-snmp.md

 TP-Link is a provider of network access solutions.

-The Centreon Monitoring Connector *TP-Link SNMP* relies on the SNMP protocol to query and collect the status and metrics of the TP-Link equipment.
+The Centreon Monitoring Connector *TP-Link SNMP* relies on the SNMP protocol to query and collect the status and metrics of TP-Link equipments.

 ## Pack assets